-- (2) References in this Part to "going to sea" include references to "going to sea from any country outside the Islands". - (3) For the purposes of this Part, a seaman is discharged from a ship when his employment in that ship is terminated. - (4) For the purposes of this Part, a seaman discharged from a ship in any country and left there shall be deemed to be left behind in that country notwithstanding that the ship also remains there. - (5) Any power conferred by this Part to provide for or grant an exemption includes power to provide for or grant the exemption subject to conditions. - 87.
-(1) With the exceptions specified in subsection (2), this Part applies only Application of this Part to ships which are seagoing ships, and masters and seamen employed in seagoing ships.
+- (2) References in this Part to "going to sea" include references to "going to sea from any country outside the Islands". - (3) For the purposes of this Part, a seafarer is discharged from a ship when his employment in that ship is terminated. - (4) For the purposes of this Part, a seafarer discharged from a ship in any country and left there shall be deemed to be left behind in that country notwithstanding that the ship also remains there. - (5) Any power conferred by this Part to provide for or grant an exemption includes power to provide for or grant the exemption subject to conditions. - 87.
+(1) With the exceptions specified in subsection (2), this Part applies only to ships which are seagoing ships, and masters and seafarers employed in seagoing ships.